RAG (Retrieval Augmented Generation) on Azure Databricks

 RAG over unstructured data has many components that impact quality.
 For example, data formatting changes can influence the retrieved chunks and the LLM’s ability to generate relevant responses.
 So, it’s important to evaluate individual components in addition to the overall application.

-For more information, see Introduction to Mosaic AI Agent Evaluation.
+For more information, see What is Mosaic AI Agent Evaluation?.

-For more information on regional availability, see Features with limited regional availability
+For regional availability of Agent Framework, see Features with limited regional availability